rorz/rorz/README.md

 ### 🅷🅴🅻🅻🅾 🆆🅾🆁🅻🅳
-I'm rorz, and I spend most of my time writing Javascript (Node.js, React) and thinking about web UI / UX.
+I'm rorz, and I spend most of my time writing JavaScript (Node.js, React) and thinking about web UI / UX.

 I'm currently working on [Verdn](https://verdn.com) — a tool for ecommerce stores to add environmental pledges to their products really easily.

+If you also like JavaScript, and you're passionate about building things that help the environment, you should reach out to me:

+`rory [at] verdn [dot] com`

 <!--
 **rorz/rorz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.